Welcome to the new Golem Cloud Docs! 👋

 }

 This example exposes multiple functions of the shopping-cart component through a custom HTTP API.
 Some of these examples include longer Rib scripts under response field.
-While this is not user friendly, with golem cloud console exposing an editor, you can write in a far more better way.
+Also since you are not using golem console (from golem cloud), and relying on directly encoding Rib in a Http request, everything had to be in 1 single line, since multi-line doesn't work in JSON body in http request.
 Improvements in this space are in progress.

 Note that each line in Rib code block is separated by ; and the last line in the Rib script is the return value which shouldn't have ;.